josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 A single primary key can be specified using `CREATE TABLE my_table (id varchar PRIMARY KEY, title varchar);` or `CREATE TABLE my_table (id varchar, title varchar, PRIMARY KEY (id))`.

 A composite primary key is specified using `CREATE TABLE my_table (id varchar, title varchar, name varchar, PRIMARY KEY ((id, title)));`

+#### clustering keys

+A composite key is specified using `PRIMARY KEY(partition_key, clustering_key)`.
+For example: `CREATE TABLE my_table (id varchar, title varchar, name varchar, PRIMARY KEY (id, title));`

+When clustering keys are used, the data inserted can be visualized as an entirely separate row.
+All of the common data must be inserted each time unless static columns are used.

+#### static

+The `STATIC` modifying makes static fields associated with the partition key rather than including all of that data in each of the clusterking key rows.

 ### Reads and Writes